Planner inputs: Performance anchors

 hrS0 is the heart rate associated with your baseline pace anchor.

-Most users should leave it on the derived default unless they have a better known value.
+Most users should leave it at the derived default unless they have a better known value.

 hrAeT